liuhualin333/4041Project/README.md

 ### Introduction
 This repository contains the source code and other helper files for the group project of course CZ4041 - Machine Learning at Nanyang Technological University, Singapore.

 It is about a closed kaggle competition - [Bosch Production Line Performance](https://www.kaggle.com/c/bosch-production-line-performance).
+Datasets are obtained [here](https://www.kaggle.com/c/bosch-production-line-performance/data).

 ### Pre-requisite
 Please make sure you have the following packages before running scripts